 Under the area of Public IaaS VMware started its journey with vCloud Express partners like Terremark, a federation of service providers using the same platform and software that allowed customers to upload their own VM on the selected provider, using a vSphere client plugin, a kind of transition from private to public cloud data centers.

-As of now VMware can provide a few of services, if we compare them with the big AWS or Azure.
+As of now, VMware can provide a few services if we compare them with the big AWS or Azure.
 But the potential of the solutions of Continuent, might allow them to create a service superior to the well known AWS RDS and SQL Azure.